What It Means to Move to a New SMS Database Program

 - Involves adapting a new structure to your own, and vice versa.

 Long story short, changing to a new SMS can involve moderate to significant change.
 The timeline for making this change is heavily dependent on:

 - Scope of change (how much is changing);

 - Existing safety culture; and

-- Quality of new SMS that you are changing to.
+- Quality of new SMS that you are changing too.

 Giving out general numbers for the time it takes to change to a new SMS is sort of like telling someone how tall their child will be when he/she grows up.
 You can make educated guesses, but it’s definitely a guesstimate at best.

-Here’s what we can say about timeline concerning a medium-large change to SMS, such as going from a manual to software based SMS:
+Here’s what we can say about the timeline concerning a medium-large change to SMS, such as going from a manual to software-based SMS:

 - About 6 months to get completely comfortable doing everyday tasks;